 Most cards change only a single move, but some last indefinitely . . . even through the whole game.
-These are called Continuing Effect cards.
+These are called "Continuing Effect" cards.
 A card does not have a continuing effect unless it says so at the bottom!
 When you play a Continuing Effect card, place it beside the chessboard, on your right.

-If the initial conditions for a Continuing Effect card are no longer met, that card is not discarded, but its effect is suspended until these conditions are once again met.
+If the initial conditions for a Continuing Effect are no longer met, the Continuing Effect card is not discarded, but the effect is suspended until the initial conditions are once again met.